AhmadiShiva/ECE-9609_Introduction-to-Hack-Assignments/RAT: Remote Access Trojan.md

 ![nj_RAT_01](https://user-images.githubusercontent.com/90869009/158079991-4731a887-2408-4adf-b9eb-93ee868146b9.jpg)
 By clicking on the njRAT.exe file, the user(hacker) accesses the application's environment.
 After entering the desired port, creating the malicious file will start by clicking the Build button.
 ![nj_RAT_02](https://user-images.githubusercontent.com/90869009/158080171-0ea05f48-9b76-47e7-b3c5-a0ef9e53cb26.jpg)
 In Builder Windows, the local IP of the hacker's system will enter in the Host section.
-Of course, an IP provided by a  VPS or Port Forwarding approach would be more effective.
+Of course, an IP provided by a VPS approach would be more effective.
 ![nj_RAT_03](https://user-images.githubusercontent.com/90869009/158080884-ba144552-6756-487d-82e2-5486390f6667.jpg)
 A nickname could be set for the file (Vic Time Name Section).
 From Dictionary Drop-Down List, the directory of the RAT file in the target (victim's) system could be specified.
 A name should be set for the exe file, and finally,  the RAT file will be created by clicking on the Build button.
 ![nj_RAT_04](https://user-images.githubusercontent.com/90869009/158081537-aa19aadd-37dc-4b0f-aef7-0655bdeaee74.jpg)